jimmyvluong/web-scraping-patagonia/README.md

 Web Scrape of Black Hole Duffel Bags on Patagonia's website

 This code uses the Beatiful Soup package to web scrape information from Patagonia's website.
+BeautifulSoup is a good way to parse HTML.

 Motivation:
 Web scraping lets the entire internet become your database.